Astral-Sphere/openai-interface/README.md

 ### Error Handling

-All errors are converted into either `crate::error::OapiError` or `crate::error::ResponseError`.
+All errors are converted into `crate::error::OapiError`

 ## Musl Build